 U.S. Concrete (USCR) Dips More Than Broader Markets: What You Should Know

-Heading into today, shares of the concrete and aggregates producer had gained 34.68% over the past month, outpacing the Construction sector's loss of 4.29% and the S&P 500's gain of 0.04% in that time.
+Coming into today, shares of the concrete and aggregates producer had gained 29.14% in the past month.
+In that same time, the Construction sector lost 4.96%, while the S&P 500 gained 2.11%.

-Wall Street will be looking for positivity from USCR as it approaches its next earnings report date.
+USCR will be looking to display strength as it nears its next earnings release.
 On that day, USCR is projected to report earnings of $0.69 per share, which would represent year-over-year growth of 40.82%.
-Our most recent consensus estimate is calling for quarterly revenue of $342.33 million, up 6.08% from the year-ago period.
+Meanwhile, the Zacks Consensus Estimate for revenue is projecting net sales of $342.33 million, up 6.08% from the year-ago period.

 For the full year, our Zacks Consensus Estimates are projecting earnings of $2.59 per share and revenue of $1.4 billion, which would represent changes of +21.6% and +2.48%, respectively, from the prior year.

-Investors should also note any recent changes to analyst estimates for USCR.
+It is also important to note the recent changes to analyst estimates for USCR.
 These revisions help to show the ever-changing nature of near-term business trends.
 As such, positive estimate revisions reflect analyst optimism about the company's business and profitability.

-Ranging from #1 (Strong Buy) to #5 (Strong Sell), the Zacks Rank system has a proven, outside-audited track record of outperformance, with #1 stocks returning an average of +25% annually since 1988.
+The Zacks Rank system, which ranges from #1 (Strong Buy) to #5 (Strong Sell), has an impressive outside-audited track record of outperformance, with #1 stocks generating an average annual return of +25% since 1988.
 The Zacks Consensus EPS estimate remained stagnant within the past month.
 USCR is currently sporting a Zacks Rank of #2 (Buy).

-Investors should also note USCR's current valuation metrics, including its Forward P/E ratio of 29.22.
-For comparison, its industry has an average Forward P/E of 16.89, which means USCR is trading at a premium to the group.
+Investors should also note USCR's current valuation metrics, including its Forward P/E ratio of 28.75.
+This represents a premium compared to its industry's average Forward P/E of 16.45.

 The Building Products - Concrete and Aggregates industry is part of the Construction sector.
-This group has a Zacks Industry Rank of 40, putting it in the top 16% of all 250+ industries.
+This industry currently has a Zacks Industry Rank of 40, which puts it in the top 16% of all 250+ industries.

 Click to get this free report